 (*Updated March 2020 per Tailwind and Pinterest’s new best practice guidelines.)
 Have you recently joined the wonderful world of blogging?
 Maybe you have a business and have been hearing more about how Pinterest can help you grow?
 Pinterest is a wonderful search tool that can help almost any business or blog grow.
 If you are serious about it, then you should also check out Tailwind.
 This guide will cover Tailwind for beginners and why you need to get started with it ASAP.

-(This post contains affiliate links but I was not paid to write this.
+(This post contains affiliate links and I was compensated to write this but firmly stand behind everything written.
 Everything here is my own opinion.
 Clicking on affiliate links does not cost you anything extra but if you purchase something, I might earn a little).

 Why you NEED Tailwind